patrickvecchio/CustomConfigurationProviders/README.md

   }
 ```

-Here is what our IConfiguration values look like before and after we call .AddAwsSecretsManager:
+Here is what our IConfiguration values look like before and after we call .AddAwsSecretsManager, specifying "AwsSecret" as our placeholder key:

 | IConfiguration before | IConfiguration after |
 |---|---|